aaron-grau/curic/ruby/homeworks/questions/mancala/README.md

 The specs are your instructions; let them guide you!

-A couple of :key: things to note:
+A few :key: things to note:
  * `player1`, `name1`, and `side1` all correspond to the same player.
+ * A *cup* is an Array of stones.
+The number of stones in a cup corresponds to its length.
+An empty cup has the length of 0.
  * `Player#prompt` requires the input to be either `1..6` or `7..12`, but `Board#make_move` should *transpose* the bottom half to `0..5`.
 This is based on the assumption that it's more user-friendly to only number the cups they can start with (i.e. not the points stores) and to start numbers at 1.
 But within our `Board` class, the points stores are, of course, elements in the array, so we need to account for them.
    * The player sees and uses:
    ```